Don’t sweat it!

 Keeping an eye on the temperature of your bedroom and choosing sleepwear that is breathable and regulates your temperature are also good ways to stave off the sweats.
 You can find out more about the science behind Dagsmejan’s sweat-beating sleepwear here.
 Small steps can make a big difference, so why not try a few out today.
 Find out how to sleep better with Dagsmejan;

-Moisture wicking pyjamas for women
+Moisture wicking pyjamas women's

-Moisture wicking pyjamas for men
+Moisture wicking pyjamas men's